 THE EXPANSION DRAFT

-Seattle will have their own expansion draft (dates TBD), with selections announced on the shortly after.
+Seattle will have their own expansion draft on July 21st, 2021, with selections announced shortly after.
 They will be selecting one (and only one) player from each of the current 31 NHL teams.
 The official unveiling will likely be televised.

 Seattle won’t be able to just choose superstars as teams are able to protect some of their players.
-Every NHL team must submit a list of protected players by a deadline (TBD).
+Every NHL team must submit a list of protected players by July 17th, 2021.